dalban29/desa/README.md

 # Digital Village Website

-A complete digital village website built with React, TypeScript, MySQL, and modern animations.
+A complete digital village website built with React, TypeScript, Node.js backend, MySQL, and modern animations.
 This project provides a comprehensive solution for village administration and public services with beautiful UI/UX and full responsiveness.

 ## Features